ramparvathaneni1/todo-express-api-testing-with-supertest/README.md

 ## GET TODOS

-We're gonna create CRUD (Create, Read, Update, Delete) functionality for for todos app.
+We're gonna create CRUD (Create, Read, Update, Delete) functionality for the todos app.
 We'll start with Read.

 1. You'll start to see a pattern as we build our routes.
 First, we'll define an HTTP verb and a method in the `index.js`.
 The route will accept `request` and `response` as arguments.
 We'll then write a database sql query inside the body like so: